sam-thurman/asl_alphabet_image_classification/README.md

 ## Data Preparation
 There were two portions of data preparation that need to happen in order to make this project work.
 First, I had to generate usable data to train my model.
 Second, I had to produce a groomed video feed, meaning a live video capture whose frames were formatted in an interpretable way for the model.
 #### For modeling
+For the modeling phase, data preparation was pretty minimal in terms of hands-on effort.
+I chose Keras's ImageDataGenerator module because it has an easy interface to read in images directly from your local database, and has some great pre-processing functionality.
+In terms of pre-processing, the image pixel d
 #### For predictions via OpenCV